-3. Summary of H1 FY3/23 results
+3. Summary of FY3/23 results

-In the H1 FY3/23 results, operating profit increased 14.9% YoY to ¥27.0bn, ordinary profit rose 13.2% to ¥31.1bn, and profit attributable to owners of parent grew 12.3% to ¥20.3bn, and every profit item increased and set new record highs (on an H1 basis).
+In the FY3/23 results, total revenues increased 4.7% YoY to ¥688.7bn, operating profit increased 12.0% YoY to ¥51.6bn, ordinary profit rose 13.2% to ¥59.7bn, and profit attributable to owners of parent grew 14.9% to ¥38.9bn, and every profit item increased and set new record highs\.

-Ordinary profit marked a new record high for the sixth consecutive period, while profit marked a new record high for the eighth consecutive period.
+\ Ordinary profit marked a new record high for the sixth consecutive period, while profit marked a new record high for the eighth consecutive period.

-Profit before interest expenses (gross profit before deducting interest expenses), which shows true business performance, grew steadily, increasing 10.6% YoY to ¥53.3bn, due to increases in the growth drivers such as energy & environment, real estate and aircraft, as well as other factors including the fact that WorkVision Corporation (BPO/ICT), which the Company brought under its scope of consolidation in October 2021, contributed to profits from the start of the fiscal year.
+Profit before interest expenses (gross profit before deducting interest expenses), which shows true business performance, grew steadily, increasing 10.2% YoY to ¥108.3bn, due to increases in the growth drivers such as energy & environment, real estate and aircraft, as well as other factors including the fact that WorkVision Corporation (BPO/ICT), which the Company brought under its scope of consolidation in October 2021, contributed to profits from the start of the fiscal year (an additional six months).

-Ordinary profit also increased 13.2% due to factors including the growth in profit before interest expenses and the increase in earnings from equity-method investments.
-Looking at ordinary profit by business field, in addition to real estate and aircraft, profit also grew in mobility, energy & environment, and BPO/ICT, so it can be said that the Company achieved balanced growth in profits across each field.
+Ordinary profit also increased 13.2% due to factors including the growth in profit before interest expenses and the increase in earnings from equity-method investments\.
+Looking at ordinary profit by business field, in addition to energy & environment and mobility, profit also grew in real estate, aircraft, and BPO/ICT, so it can be said that the Company achieved balanced growth in profits across each business field.

-Notably, there was a strong performance by an equity method affiliate in Canada (leasing and rental of pickup trucks) and by Yokogawa Rental & Lease Corporation (rental of PC and measuring instruments), which is a joint venture with Yokogawa Electric Corporation.
+\ Notably, there was a strong performance by an equity method affiliate in Canada (leasing and rental of pickup trucks) and by Yokogawa Rental & Lease Corporation (rental of PC and measuring instruments), which is a joint venture with Yokogawa Electric Corporation.

-Meanwhile, looking at expenses, interest expenses were roughly flat.
-Going forward, while there is concern about an increase in fund-raising costs accompanying the rise in overseas market interest rates, the impact is expected to be limited due to the fact that foreign currency-denominated interest-bearing debt does not account for a significant percentage of the Company's overall fundraising.
-Additionally, personnel expenses increased due to factors including the consolidation of WorkVision, but OHR was maintained at a favorable level.
+Looking at expenses, interest expenses rose slightly due to factors including an increase in funds in foreign currencies resulting from a greater number of overseas transactions, increasing raising yields, but the effect of this on overall costs can be said to have been minimal.
+Looking at the impact of future rises in overseas market interest rates, as foreign currency-denominated interest-bearing debt does not account for a significant percentage of the Company's overall fundraising, these effects should remain at levels where they can be absorbed by rises in profits.
+Additionally, personnel/equipment expenses increased due to the growth of the Group, including the consolidation of WorkVision, but OHR (overhead ratio: personnel/equipment expenses/gross profit) was maintained at a favorable level.
 The default risk of credits held by the Company was also kept at a low level.

-Newly executed contract volume increased 9.0% YoY to ¥701.6bn.
+Newly executed contract volume increased significantly by 10.6% YoY to ¥1,530.8bn.
 In energy & environment, there was a large increase in equity investment (participation in renewable energy business), while there was also a big increase in real estate financing.
-Meanwhile, in leases, executed contract volume struggled to grow in mobility due to the impact of the prolongation in delivery times for new cars in mobility, but for the full fiscal year it seems that the Company is forecasting the executed contract volume to be on par with the previous year.
-The Company was able to grow operating assets by 1.4% versus the end of the previous fiscal year to ¥2,601.5bn, as the growth in energy & environment and real estate covered the exits from a large project in real estate.
+Meanwhile, in leases, the Company shifted to highly profitable operating leases and newly executed contract volumes exceeded finance leases for the first time.
+The Company grew operating assets by 5.4% versus the end of the previous fiscal year to ¥2,704.5bn, as the growth in energy & environment, real estate, and aircraft covered the exits from a large project in real estate.

-As a result, ROA improved sharply to 2.41% (2.15% in the year-earlier period).
-ROA is steadily improving with advances in converting the portfolio to highly profitable asses and expansion of business domains.
+As a result, ROA\ improved sharply to 2.27% (2.06% in 1H).
+ROA is steadily improving due to the continued accumulation of profitable assets.

-Ordinary profit (annualized) ÷ operating assets (average balance)
+\ Ordinary profit (annualized) ÷ operating assets (average balance)